-CLiF works closely with organizations such as Hunger Free Vermont, New Hampshire Department of Education, and the New Hampshire Bureau of Nutrition Programs and Services to identify nutrition programs, low-income summer camps, and other organizations that serve kids at risk of experiencing summer slide.
+CLiF works closely with organizations such as Hunger Free Vermont, New Hampshire Department of Education, and the New Hampshire Bureau of Nutrition Programs and Services to identify nutrition programs, summer camps, and other organizations that serve kids at risk of experiencing summer slide.

 CLiF presenters tell stories, read aloud from books, and share their love of words, reading, and writing.
 Every child who participates chooses two books to keep from a wide selection of brand-new children’s books.

 CLiF finds that when children choose their own books, they’re more excited about reading and more likely to read for pleasure.
 A study by the International Literacy Association found 80% of students say the books they enjoy the most are the ones they choose themselves.